Introduction

 Mountaineering is a dangerous pastime, make no mistake about it.

-Last weekend I suffered a fall in the Dolomites in South Tyrol and badly injured my left arm, yet training and a fair share of luck saved me from far worse injuries.
+Last weekend I suffered a fall in the Dolomites in South Tyrol and injured my left arm badly, yet training and a fair share of luck saved me from far worse injuries.

 So now is as good a time as any to give some information and guidance as to hazard prevention and preparations when making a mountain tour what I hope is helpful for other people.

-My advice is not exactly trying to be comprehensive though.
-The apparent reason is that I have never been outside Europe.
-So topics such as altitude sickness, dealing with desert climate or dangerous animals are outside the scope of this article.
+My list is not trying to be comprehensive obviously.
+The apparent reason is that I have never been outside Europe, so topics such as altitude sickness, dealing with very harsh climate or dangerous animals are (beside others) outside the scope of this article.

 I will also not touch upon the topic of climbing gear.